UC San Diego SearchMenu

 2. If you have more than 90 units:

-3. Fill out the appropriate sections of the application.
+3. Meet with your instructor first and then fill out the appropriate sections of the application.

 4. Include your project plan and prerequisite knowledge.

-1. Check your Weekly Planner inside the Classes and Wait List tool on TritonLink to confirm your enrollment.
+• Check your schedule on WebReg to confirm your enrollment.